I've been gold prospecting for 11 years, mainly in the Bradshaw Mountains in Yavapai County, Arizona, where I found over 8 grams of placer.

 I would like to provide you with a tour of one of the most beautiful parts of Arizona.
-The scenery changes significantly along a 30 mile route, ending up at a small Arizona copper town, Superior, and a huge rock cliff, approximately 500 feet in elevation.
+The scenery changes significantly along a 30-mile route, ending up at a small Arizona copper town, Superior, and a huge rock cliff, approximately 500 feet in elevation.
 Superior is nestled at the foot of this gigantic, awe-inspiring mountain cliff named Apache Leap.

 Let's begin.
 About 10 miles east of Apache Junction, Arizona (on the outskirts of the Phoenix valley), on U.S. Route 60, is the small town of Gold Canyon, Arizona.
 Speckling the area is greener vegetation, brush grass, creosote bush and beautiful Palo Verde trees.
 The two dominant trees in the area are Mesquite and Palo Verde.
 Palo Verde with its green trunk and mesquite with its brown rough bark are easily identifiable.
 I start the journey here because at this point it would be obvious to any traveler that the terrain has changed greatly from that of the valley.
-On the north side of the highway are small rock hills and the Superstition Mountains looming over the desert.
+On the north side of the highway are small rocky hills and the Superstition Mountains looming over the desert.
 This region covered by cactus north of Gold Canyon was prospected (perhaps even to this day) for gold, hence, the name.
 Much of this land if not all is now protected by law, so as a designated wilderness area mining is restricted.
 It is frequently referred to as Superstition Wilderness.

 The Superstition Mountains are steeped in legend.
 The number of people curiously lost or found dead there is rather large, and this fact lends to the mountain range's name.
 The greatest superstition associated with the range is that of the Lost Dutchman gold mine.
 Jacob Waltz, a prospector, is supposed to have found a rich area of gold.
-At his death he spoke of it to an old Mexican widow who owned a bakery.
+At his death, he spoke of it to an old Mexican widow who owned a bakery.
 It is the rumor that he worked a mine for gold that keeps the legend going.
 Gold fever is a powerful disease spawning books, theories, and attempts to find this legendary mine.
 So far it has remained elusive.
-Five people since the 1940's have been confirmed dead after seeking the cursed lost gold mine.
+Five people since the 1940s have been confirmed dead after seeking the cursed lost gold mine.
 In the 19th century, more died from the elements or from Apache attacks.

 We Move East

 The Superstitions have large exposed rock faces, and it is this and the casting shadows that give it beautiful hues throughout the day.
 It takes on a slight reddish tone in bright light, changing to purple tones as the day wears on.
 These mountains are steep with berm-like hills at the base.
-Vegetation grows green up the sloped bottom until it reaches the rock which becomes sheer,shooting straight up in the air.
+Vegetation grows green up the sloped bottom until it reaches the rock which becomes sheer, shooting straight up in the air.

-During the wet monsoon season in summer the Superstitions can have dark thick clouds hanging over them.
+During the wet monsoon season in summer, the Superstitions can have dark thick clouds hanging over them.
 The clouds can soon move quickly, the sky can clear up, and in march huge puffy white cotton ball clouds.

 There are peaks poking up just east of Superstition Mountain with craggy valleys.
 Then more peaks quickly jut up.
 This is a place you must visit.
 It often gives me pause to think how utterly beautiful the earth can be.